 challenges.addr.tools - dns-01 ACME challenge helper zone

-Let ‹challenge› be a dns-01 ACME challenge validation string, ‹secret› be a random alphanumeric string (or Base64) of at least 14 characters in length, and ‹sha224› be the SHA-224 hash of ‹secret›.
+Let challenge be a dns-01 ACME challenge validation string, secret be a strong password, and sha224 be the SHA-224 hash of secret.

 EXAMPLE